AEW Dark Elevation lineup: The lineup for tonight's show - Pro Wrestling Dot Net

 AEW has announced the following matches for tonight’s AEW Dark: Elevation.

+-“The Acclaimed” Max Caster and Anthony Bowens vs. Alex Reynolds and Alan “5” Angels.

--“Chaos Project” Luther and Serpentico vs. “The Varsity Blonds” Brian Pillman Jr. and Griff Garrison.
+-JD Drake and Ryan Nemeth vs. “The Varsity Blonds” Brian Pillman Jr. and Griff Garrison.

 Powell’s POV: Tony Schiavone and Paul Wight are the Elevation broadcast team.
 Elevation streams Mondays at 6CT/7ET on the AEW YouTube page.
 Dot Net contributor Rich Bailin’s review will be available on Tuesday morning.